Who We Are

 Membership Secretary, Lee McArthur

+I have been an outdoors enthusiast all my life, hiking, canoeing, kayaking, gardening and just being outside, where I find my greatest solace and deepest sense of belonging.
 Like many of you, I feel the urgency of the work done by COEO and its members.
-We have an important calling to reforge and strengthen connections between our children, youth and young adults and the natural world that sustains us.
+We have a vital and urgent calling to reforge and strengthen connections between our children, youth and young adults and the natural world that sustains all of us.